 Sugarcane (Saccharum spp. hybrids) is a genetically complex crop of major economic importance in tropical and sub tropical countries.
-It is mainly used for sugar production but recently gained increased attention because of its employment generation potential and recent emphasis on production of bio-fuels.
-Ethanol is an alternate source of energy and its production from sugary or starchy material also makes sugarcane as a future bio-fuel plant.
-Considering the current needs of cane industry it is imperative to breed high sugar producing varieties that also have other desired agronomic traits.
+It is mainly used for sugar production but recently gained increased attention because of its employment generation potential and recent emphasis on bio-fuels production.
+Ethanol is an alternate source of energy and its production from sugary or starchy materials also makes sugarcane as a future bio-fuel plant.
+Considering the current needs of cane industry it is imperative to breed high sugar producing varieties with other desired agronomic traits.
 Modern sugarcane genome is a complex blend of aneuploidy and polyploidy.
 It is derived from the interspecific hybridization involving different Saccharum species particularly S. officinarum and S. Spontaneum.
 The importance of the wild species S. spontaneum L. (x=8, 2n=40-128) was realized after its successful hybridization with the domesticated sugar-producing species.
 It is characterized by low sugar content, thin stalks, high fiber, high ratooning ability and high resistance to biotic and abiotic stresses.
 Among the five species of the genus Saccharum, S. spontaneum has the widest distribution, extending from Afghanistan in the west to the Malaya peninsula, Taiwan and the South pacific island in the east (Alexander, 1973).
-S. officinarum (x=10, 2n=8x=80) on the other hand is best represented by the two commercial hybrid varieties Co205 and Co285 which replaced the indigenous cultivated varieties of northern India (Sreenivasan et al., 1987).
+Whereas S. officinarum (x=10, 2n=8x=80) is best represented by two commercial hybrid varieties Co205 and Co285, which replaced the indigenous cultivated varieties from northern India (Sreenivasan et al., 1987).
 It represents cultivated sugarcane and is characterized by high sugar content, thick stalks, low fiber and low disease resistance.

-Most of the varieties in the world are breed of these two species of genus Saccharum.
-To minimize the negative effects of S. spontaneum and to retain the high sucrose producing ability of S. officinarum during crosses, a series of backcrosses were made between the interspecific hybrids and the S. officinarum parents.
+Most of the sugarcane varieties in the word are breed of S. spontaneum and S. officinarum.
+To minimize the negative effects of S. spontaneum and to retain the high sucrose producing ability of S. officinarum during crosses, a series of backcrosses were made between the inter-specific hybrids and the S. officinarum parents.
 This led to the "nobilization" of Saccharum spp. hybrids (Sreenivasan et al., 1987).
 This was a major breakthrough in sugarcane varietal improvement programs in the terms of improved sugar productivity, high disease resistance and high ratooning ability.
-Although nobilization was highly successful due to limits of the gene pool exploited during traditional breeding programs, very limited progress has been achieved in increasing sugar content (Sreenivasan et al., 1987; Lima et al., 2002; Pan et al., 2004).
-The success of sugarcane breeding program therefore lies in the proper choice of rich and genetically diverse parents.
+Although nobilization was highly successful but due to limits of the gene pool exploited during traditional breeding programs, very limited progress has been achieved in increasing sugar content (Sreenivasan et al., 1987; Lima et al., 2002; Pan et al., 2004).

+The success of sugarcane breeding program lies in the proper choice of rich and genetically diverse parents.
 The search of genetically diverse parents can be based on geographical origin, agronomic traits, and pedigree data or molecular markers data (Melchinger, 1999).

-Morphological characters based genetic diversity estimates suffer from the drawback that theses are limited in number and influenced by the environment (Van Beuningen and Busch 1997).
-Therefore, techniques which can measure the genetic relationship without any influence of environmental factors and phenotype properties are the need of future breeding program.
+Evaluation of genetic diversity based on morphological characters is very limited and influenced by the environmental effects, therefore, techniques that measure the genetic relationship without any influence of environmental factors and phenotype properties are the need of breeding programs.